eiiijiiiy/RegARD/README.md

 ```
 Pass the pcd files of the two point sets.
 Then the command will return the r and theta of the symmetry axes.

-If both RMSEs of 'fp' and 'pc' are less then the threshold, then we suggest use the 4 DoF transformation optimization.
+If both RMSEs of 'fp' and 'pc' are less then the threshold, then we suggest using the 4-DoF transformation optimization.
 You can copy the outputted parameters of the symmetric axes '--fp_r <fp_r> --fp_theta <fp_theta> --pc_r <pc_r> --pc_theta <pc_theta>' and pass to the reg.py.

-Otherwise, we suggest using the 5 DoF transformation optimization.
+Otherwise, we suggest using the 5-DoF transformation optimization.

 - Registration
   - 4-DoF registration